 Within 15 days of buying a vehicle, you must title it in your name at a Secretary of State branch office.
 Failure to transfer the title within that time will result in a $15 late fee.
 At the time of titling, a $15 title transfer fee will be collected as well as 6% use tax.
-Sales to father, mother, son, daughter, brother, sister, husband, wife, grandparents, grandchildren, stepfather, stepmother, stepchild, stepsister, stepbrother, legal ward, or legal guardian of the previous owner are tax-exempt.
+Sales to father, mother, son, daughter, brother, sister, husband, wife, grandparents, grandchildren, stepfather, stepmother, stepchild, stepsister, stepbrother, father-in-law, mother-in-law, brother-in-law, sister-in-law, son-in-law, daughter-in-law, grandparent-in-law, grandchild-in-law, legal ward, or legal guardian of the previous owner are tax-exempt.

 Obtaining an Instant Title